Conformal Yang-Mills field in arbitrary dimensions

-In Refs.\cite{Metsaev:2007fq,Metsaev:2007rw}, we developed an ordinary-derivative gauge invariant formulation of free arbitrary spin conformal fields propagating in the $R^{d-1,1}$ space with even $d\geq 4$. \footnote{In Refs.\cite{Metsaev:2007fq,Metsaev:2007rw}, we dealt with short conformal fields.
+In Refs.\cite{Metsaev:2007fq,Metsaev:2007rw}, we developed the ordinary-derivative Lorentz covariant and gauge invariant formulation of free arbitrary spin conformal fields in the $R^{d-1,1}$ space with even $d\geq 4$. \footnote{In Refs.\cite{Metsaev:2007fq,Metsaev:2007rw}, we dealt with short conformal fields.
 Extension of the ordinary-derivative approach to long and partial-short conformal free fields was obtained in Ref.\cite{Metsaev:2016oic}.
-Higher-derivative Lagrangian for all conformal fields of any symmetry was found in Ref.\cite{Vasiliev:2009ck} (for the related studies, see Refs.\cite{Shaynkman:2004vu,Dobrev:2012mea}) } The most interesting feature of our approach is that the kinetic terms of conformal fields are realized as the conventional second-derivative kinetic terms.
-Namely, in our approach, the kinetic terms for the scalar, vector, and graviton conformal fields in $R^{d-1,1}$, $d\geq 4$, are realized as the respective Klein-Gordon, Maxwell, and Einstein-Hilbert kinetic terms.
-In this paper, we apply our ordinary-derivative approach for the study of interacting conformal theories with Yang-Mills (YM) symmetry.
+Higher-derivative Lagrangian for all conformal fields of any symmetry was found in Ref.\cite{Vasiliev:2009ck} (for the related studies, see Refs.\cite{Shaynkman:2004vu,Dobrev:2012mea}) } The most interesting feature of our approach is that kinetic terms of the conformal fields are realized as the conventional second-derivative kinetic terms.
+Namely, the kinetic terms for the scalar, vector, and graviton conformal fields in $R^{d-1,1}$, $d\geq 4$, are realized as the respective Klein-Gordon, Maxwell, and Einstein-Hilbert kinetic terms.
+In this paper, we apply our ordinary-derivative approach for the study of interacting conformal Yang-Mills (YM) field in the $R^{d-1,1}$ space with even $d\geq 6$.

-In this paper, we study the conformal vector YM field in the $R^{d-1,1}$ space with even $d\geq 6$.
-Our study here was triggered by the investigation in Ref.\cite{Metsaev:2016rpa}, where, by using the ordinary-derivative light-cone gauge formulation of conformal fields, we shown that, if we restrict ourselves to cubic couplings, then, for the conformal vector YM field in $R^{d-1,1}$, $d\geq 6$, there exist only two cubic vertices: the first cubic vertex involves two derivatives, while the second cubic vertex involves three derivatives.
-This light-cone gauge result suggests that, in the framework of ordinary-derivative Lorentz covariant and gauge invariant formulation of the conformal vector field in $R^{d-1,1}$, $d\geq 6$, there should be only two conformal invariants which, at third order in fields are associated with the two light-cone gauge cubic vertices in Ref.\cite{Metsaev:2016rpa}, while all other conformal invariants consist of higher than third-order terms in the fields.
-In this paper, we find those two conformal invariants to all orders in the conformal YM field.
-The first conformal invariant involves two derivatives and is referred to as Lagrangian of the conformal YM field, while the second conformal invariant involves three derivatives and is referred to as $F^3$-vertex, where the $F$ stands for non-abelian field strengths of the conformal YM field in the ordinary-derivative approach.
+In Ref.\cite{Metsaev:2016rpa},\! using\! the\! ordinary-derivative\! light-cone\! gauge\! formulation of conformal fields, we have shown that, for the conformal YM field in $R^{d-1,1}$, $d\geq 6$, there exist only two cubic vertices: the first cubic vertex involves one derivative, while the second cubic vertex involves three derivatives.
+This implies that, in the framework of the ordinary-derivative Lorentz covariant and gauge invariant formulation of the conformal vector field in $R^{d-1,1}$, $d\geq 6$, there should be only two conformal invariants which, at third order in fields are associated with the two light-cone gauge cubic vertices in Ref.\cite{Metsaev:2016rpa}. {\it All other conformal invariants do not involve the second-order and third-order terms in the conformal YM field and they are beyond of the scope of the present paper}.